When you need to look at ion channels and an antibody just won’t do, why not try a fluorescent probe attached to some scorpion venom?

 You already know what ion channels do and how important they are in both regular physiology and medicine, so we’re not going to bore you with all the textbook definitions.
 What is interesting, though, is the possibility of using natural toxins to visualize and probe the function of ion channels.

 Understanding how things like voltage-gated sodium (Nav) and potassium (Kv) channels function is obviously important for a huge amount of research.
 Alongside understanding function is being able to describe the distribution of these channels within tissues.
 You’d probably use an immunoassay, with an antibody to bind the channel you’re looking at, which you’d then detect with a probe conjugated to that primary antibody or a secondary antibody with a microscope.
 Pretty standard stuff.

 But antibodies are fairly large proteins and the simple act of antibody binding can affect ion channel function 1,2.
 Also, you usually need to fix your sample when using an antibody.
 So, what else is there?

 Well, instead of relying on the good old antibody, nature has provided us with a suite of natural toxins that make some of the best neurobiology research tools.
 Some of the features you can expect from toxins in your ion channel research include

 - Nanomolar or picomolar affinity

-- You can use them in living tissues, so need to fix
+- You can use them in living tissues, so no need to fix

-- The ability to distinguish between even similar varieties of ion channel varieties
+- The ability to distinguish between even similar varieties of ion channels

 - The ability to modulate channel function in multiple ways